Reviewed by

 • Suspension or Cancellation of Registration: If a publisher repeatedly fails to submit annual statements or provides false or incorrect information, the RNI has the right to suspend or cancel the registration of the publication.
 This means the newspaper or magazine may not be allowed to publish legally.

-An RNI registration does not have an expiry date and does not require a traditional renewal process.
-Instead, its validity is perpetual, as long as the publisher adheres to ongoing compliance requirements set by the PRGI (formerly RNI).
+An RNI registration does not have an expiry date, so it does not require a traditional renewal process.
+Instead, its validity is perpetual, as long as the publisher adheres to ongoing compliance requirements set by the PRGI.

-• Submit the First Issue Copy to RNI: After printing your first issue, you must send one physical copy of it to the RNI office.
-This first issue should clearly show all the required details, such as the name of the printer, publisher, editor, and the registration number.
-This copy proves that you have started the publication as per the rules.
+• Submit the First Issue to RNI: The publisher must send one physical copy of the first issue to the RNI office.
+This copy must display the names of the printer, publisher, and editor along with the registration number.

-• Mention Mandatory Information in Every Issue: In every printed issue of your newspaper or magazine, you must include certain details.
-These include the names of the printer, publisher, and editor, the place of printing and publishing, the RNI registration number, and the approved title.
-Usually, this information is printed on the last page or near the editorial section.
-It helps show that your publication is legally registered.
+• Display Mandatory Details in Every Issue: Each issue must clearly carry the names of the printer, publisher, and editor, the place of printing and publishing, the RNI registration number, and the approved title.
+Publishers usually print these details near the editorial section or on the last page.

 The RNI Certificate, formally known as the Certificate of Registration, is the essential document issued to newspapers and periodicals in India.
 This certificate confirms a publication's official registration and legal authorization to operate within the country.

-Once your application is approved by RNI, you can download your certificate directly from the online portal.
+Once your application is approved by PRGI, you can download your certificate directly from the online portal.
 Just follow these steps:

 2. Log in with Your Credentials: Use the username and password you created during the registration process to log in.